 Trustee, Area 3

 Sunny Zia is serving her second term on the Long Beach Community College District Board, having been elected Trustee for Area 3 in April of 2014 and then re-elected in 2018.
-She is a first-generation immigrant who grew up in a hardworking family that raised her with the guiding principles of the American dream.
-From a young age they instilled in her the importance of education as the pathway to success.
+She is a first-generation Iranian American who grew up in a hardworking family that raised her with the guiding principles of the American dream.
+From a young age, they instilled in her the importance of education as the pathway to success.

 She was the first female to graduate from her class of Civil Engineering with a Bachelor of Science degree in Civil Engineering from the University of Tehran.
 She later graduated with honors and received a Master of Science from the University of California, Irvine in Civil Engineering.
 She has nearly two decades of experience in Construction, Environmental, Water and Infrastructure projects.